pathscale/vue3.dev/cdn/README.md

 # Benchie CDN Helper

 Benchie is a small helper script that dynamically selects the fastest CDN at runtime, based on response time.
-It fetches and caches resources like CSS or JS, and injects them into the DOM using blob URLs.
+It fetches and caches resources like images, css or js, and injects them into the DOM using blob URLs.
 This improves performance and flexibility without requiring HTML changes for different CDNs.

 ---